MicrosoftDocs/Devices-docs/surface-hub/install-pwa-surface-hub.md

 - [Install PWAs on Surface Hub via Intune](#install-pwas-via-intune)
 - [Install PWAs on Surface Hub via provisioning package](#install-pwas-via-provisioning-package)

+> [!IMPORTANT]
+> Before you install PWAs, ensure that your Surface Hub has the requisite updates; specifically, [KB5011543](https://support.microsoft.com/help/5011543).
+To learn more about the latest updates, refer to [Surface Hub update history](surface-hub-update-history.md).

 ## Install PWAs via Intune

 Use Intune or another MDM provider to install PWAs on Surface Hubs.
 To learn more, refer to [Manage settings with an MDM provider](manage-settings-with-mdm-for-surface-hub.md).